openscm/pymagicc/README.md

     ./venv/bin/pip install --editable .

-inside of a clone or download of the Pymagicc repository to install dependencies and and an editable version of Pymagicc.
+inside of a clone or download of the Pymagicc repository to install dependencies and an editable version of Pymagicc.

 To run the tests run